-There are many ring size charts available online as well as physical ring sizers, both of which can be used to determine your ring size and will help you select a ring that will fit your finger perfectly.
+There are many ring size charts available online as well as physical ring sizers, both of which can be used to determine your ring size and will help you when buying a ring as it will ensure that it will fit your finger perfectly.
 Physical ring sizers can be purchased online and kept for reuse, or you can simply visit a local jewellery store and ask to use their ring sizing tools.
 A plastic ring sizer can be placed around the chosen finger and tightened to a snug fit, revealing your true ring size.
 Or, if you don’t want to buy a physical ring sizer you can measure your ring size with a piece of string.
 Simply wrap the string around the finger and mark the point where the string meets, then measure the length and refer back to to a ring size conversion chart online to get the correct ring size.

 If you’re buying a ring as a gift, however, finding out the person’s ring size may prove difficult, but there are ways around it!
 If you have access to an existing ring, take a ruler and measure the inside diameter of the ring and use the chart below to discover the ring size.
 Or take it to a jeweller and ask them to measure it for you.